 - Anyone with a history of abusing drugs or alcohol or addiction problems

-One of the biggest things to keep in mind when researching what is Lortab used for is the fact that as with other narcotic opioids, it suppresses the central nervous system and respiration.
-This means that people who have a history of breathing problems, or who are older or debilitated may have severe side effects related to breathing.
+One of the biggest aspects to keep in mind when researching what is Lortab used for is the fact that as with other narcotic opioids, it suppresses the central nervous system and respiration.
+This quality means that people who have a history of breathing problems, or who are older or debilitated may have severe side effects related to breathing.

 With the addition of the acetaminophen to block pain signals, Lortab and other combination medicines like it are very effective for treating pain.